-In part 2 of this blog series, we looked at how to live migrate running production customer workloads from being managed by OpenShift templates to Helm charts.
-In this part, we will focus on DeploymentConfigs & Routes.
+In an earlier blog post, we looked at how to live migrate running production customer workloads from being managed by OpenShift templates to Helm charts.
+In this post, we will focus on DeploymentConfigs & Routes.

 Migrate OCP Objects to Helm Objects

 When existing OCP customers migrate from OCP templates to Helm charts, most cluster objects like Services & ConfigMaps can be adopted by Helm charts as it is, without deleting & recreating them.

 However, there exist other cluster objects like DeploymentConfigs & Routes, which are not supposed to be adopted by Helm charts.
 Instead, the Helm charts are supposed to replace DeploymentConfigs with Deployments & Routes with Ingresses.

 Consider a typical service deployed in OCP.
 It has a Service & a DeploymentConfig object:

 Assume these are deployed to the cluster using OCP templates.

 Once these manifests are deployed to our cluster, there will be 1 Nginx pod running & the Nginx service will route all traffic to this 1 pod:

 Nginx Helm Chart

 Now, our equivalent Helm chart for Nginx will contain a Service & a Deployment (instead of a DeploymentConfig).